 My preferred form of story-telling is the old-fashioned historical novel.
-I like what it requires: a traditional structure, with the focus on the lives of other people.
+I like what it requires: a focus on the lives of other people.
 I also like research, being an historian by training.
-The past offers ways to explore the actual possibilities women faced.
+The past offers ways to explore the choices women have had to make in times when they were not supposed to have those choices.

 I write slowly.
-It takes a good two to three years or more to produce a novel.
+It takes a good three to four years or more to produce a novel.
 Writing is now my full-time work.
 When not replying to your lovely messages, of course.

 East Tennessee, 1931